 Now we have finished up the flags and inked the flesh parts to add some more depth.

 Next step is sealing with the figures getting 2 coats of acrylic matt sealer.

 We then do the flocking – for this crew dirt and mud covered ground seemed best so that is what they received.
-We used some epoxy to blend in the seam between the base and the figure’s base then while the epoxy is still sticky we implant the straw grass.
+We used some epoxy to blend in the replica uhren seam between the base and the figure’s base then while the epoxy is still sticky we implant the straw grass.
 Wait for that to dry overnight then superglue the straw to the dry epoxy.
 Coat the base with a thick coat of white PVA glue mixed with a few drops of brown paint.
-The audemars piguet replica brown paint adds color depth if any flocking gets knocked off the top.
+The brown paint adds color depth if any flocking gets knocked off the top.
 Coat the base with dirt and some small pebbles.
 Add a few clumps of regular flock and the figures are set.